zamm-dev/zamm/zamm/resources/tutorials/setup/dev/cross.md

 error: could not compile `zamm` (bin "zamm") due to previous error
 ```

 Add `libsqlite3-dev` to the Docker build.
+In fact, we add all the regular dependencies.
+At this point we might as well create our own Dockerfile from scratch.

+We choose a NodeJS version from [here](https://nodejs.org/en/download/releases), using the latest release of each series to see which one will build on the current version of GLIBC.